 The Miss.Africa Digital Program is a gender-focused initiative targeted mainly at female youth audiences in Africa to increase their personal involvement in early technology use and adoption with a view to improving their digital self-awareness and empowerment, and bridging the economic divide through employment and/or entrepreneurship.

 It is envisioned as one of the central pillars of DotConnectAfrica Trust’s corporate social responsibility program, to attract a sizable women and girls demographic of Internet users in Africa in complementary gender development initiatives that improve the lives through digital inclusion.

 The Generation.Africa represents a youth focused program launched by DCA to empower a new generation of Internet users in Africa using its generation.africa theme.

 It is intended to target different youth audiences and encourage them to be involved in ICT related skills development and discussions that define and increase their common stake-holding in the development and evolution of the Internet and how this affects them.

 In 2005, Bekele was presented with a Rotary Paul Harris Fellow award for her contributions and support for the works of various International Rotary Clubs, at the Alamo Country Club, in Alamo California.

-In 2002, in furtherance of her social entrepreneurship goals, Bekele set up a local community youth development & outreach program, and sponsored a group of youth soccer team under her various Companies in Addis Ababa for over a period of 6 years , after which some of the talented young soccer players graduated to professional clubs in the senior Ethiopian soccer league.
+Since 2002, in furtherance of her social entrepreneurship goals, Sophia has set up a local community youth development & outreach program, by sponsoring a group of Ethiopian youth soccer team under her various Companies in Addis Ababa, including CBS and SbCnet, after which some of the talented young soccer players graduated to professional clubs in the senior Ethiopian soccer league.